DannyFGitHub/BibleTap-Android-App/README.md

   <img width="460" src="screenshots/screenshot01.png">
 </p>

-The app combines audio (Bach's "Jesu, Joy of Man's Desiring") in order to build rhythm in typing tempo.
+The app combines audio (Bach's "Jesu, Joy of Man's Desiring") in order to build rhythm in tapping tempo.
 With each character you are playing a note of the song.
-As your typing speeds up the song will speed up.
+As your tapping speeds up the song will speed up.
-The song was chosen specifically for the fact that every note is of equal length (all are 8th notes) and is aimed at encouraging regularity and a smooth stable typing speed.
+The song was chosen specifically for the fact that every note is of equal length (all are 8th notes) and is aimed at encouraging regularity and a smooth stable tapping speed.

 A counter keeps track of how many characters you successfully enter.